brettz9/eslint-formatter-badger/README.md

 - `--filteredTypes` - We choose the rule types of interest (in this case, "intrusive" and "vulnerability") as used in our rule map (where we have mapped the rule names to these types).
+- `--eslintCache` - Sets ESLint `cache`, creating `.eslintcache`.
+Will be removed if ESLint called without cache, but useful for performance.
 - `--noEslintInlineConfig` - 3rd parties may disable rules you wish to check, or they may reference rules which your config does not include, causing linting errors.